luanelioliveira/luanelioliveira/README.md

 # About me 👋
 I was born in Brazil.
 I worked in Accounting, Health and Logistic softwares in the past, but today I've worked with Tracking and Experimentation platform.
 These experiences gives me a new perspective looking at the details and forecasting limited resources, this also allows great improvements in logical thinking and problem-solving skills.

-Now I'm into web development, working as a software engineer at  Interested in handling cross-platform cool ideas & developing real-world problem solutions.
+Now I'm into web development, working as a software engineer at OLX Brazil

 I'm always aware of the existence of a variated pool of skills that makes me humble & listen-first-minded.
 I also have strong logical communication skills and a problem-solving attitude.